arangodb/docs/3.10/indexing-geo.md

 ![GeoJSON Polygon Geodesic](images/geojson-polygon-geodesic.webp)

-It does not contain the point `[10, 47]` since the shortest path (geodesic) from `[4, 47]` to `[16, 47]` lies North of the latitude line with latitude 47.
-On the contrary, the polygon does contain the point `[10, 54]` for a similar reason.
+It does not contain the point `[10, 47]` since the shortest path (geodesic) from `[4, 47]` to `[16, 47]` lies North relative to the parallel of latitude at 47 degrees.
+On the contrary, the polygon does contain the point `[10, 54]` as it lies South of the parallel of latitude at 54 degrees.

 {% hint 'info' %}
-ArangoDB version before 3.10 did an inconsistent special detection of such polygons that later versions from 3.10 onward no longer do, see [Legacy Polygons](#legacy-polygons).
+ArangoDB version before 3.10 did an inconsistent special detection of "rectangle" polygons that later versions from 3.10 onward no longer do, see [Legacy Polygons](#legacy-polygons).
 {% endhint %}